saurabhdas2/saurabhdas2.github.io/_pages/about.md

 title: "About"
 ---

-I am an Solution ARchitect, Product Manager, working at TATA Consultancy Services, based out of Mumbai.
+I am an Solution Architect, Product Manager, working at TATA Consultancy Services, based out of Mumbai.
 By education, I have done M.Tech in Software Enginnerring from BITS, Pilani and B. Tech in Information Technology from Mumbai University.

 My interests lies in Data Science, System Architecture, Artifical Inteligence.